By Briana Seftel

 Think of Etretat's white chalk cliffs and natural arches as France’s answer to the Cliffs of Dover.
 A seaside town in Normandy, Etretat attracted Impressionist painters like Eugene Boudin, Gustave Courbet and Claude Monet.

 If castles are on your must-see list in France, get thee to the Loire Valley.
 Once a playground for kings, queens and dignitaries, the Loire Valley has enough castles to prove its royal importance - try more than 100 of them.
 One of the prettiest is Chateau de Sully-sur-Loire with its large moat still surrounded by water.

 East of Marseille, Cassis is one of the best-kept secrets in France.
-Famous for its limestone cliffs and calanques (sheltered inlets), Cassis makes for a perfect summer getaway.
+Famous for its limestone cliffs and calanques (sheltered inlets), Cassis makes for an ideal summer getaway.
 The tiny port city is also known for its pretty architecture and rose wine.

 The capital of the Champagne region, Reims (pronounced like rance) is a city steeped in thousands of years of history.
 Once the place where the Kings of France were crowned, Reims became internationally recognized for its production of champagne.

 Dating back to pre-Roman times, the fortified city of Carcassonne in southern France is like walking through a fairy tale.
-The city is surrounded by 1.9 miles of walls and 52 massive towers, with interior passageways and alleys perfect for leisurely strolling.
+The city is surrounded by nearly two miles of walls and 52 massive towers, with interior passageways and alleys perfect for leisurely strolling.